 Very often teeth are too badly damaged to be repaired with a filling.
 This is when a dental crown is needed.

 When a tooth sustains a large fracture, is cracked, has a very large cavity, or needs a root canal, a crown is needed to repair the damage.
 There are two steps to a crown procedure.
-The first appointment consists of shaping the tooth to receive the crown, taking an impression of the tooth, and making a temporary crown.
+The first appointment consists of shaping the tooth to receive the crown, taking a digital scan of the tooth (no more gooey impressions), and making a temporary crown.
 The crown is then computer milled by a dental laboratory to precisely fit your tooth.
 At the second visit, the crown is then bonded to your tooth.